turboMaCk/Babylon-Grid/README.md

     $('#babylongrid').append('<article>Hello, I'm new here</atricle>');

     // trigger event to load new article to grid
-    // This should also be done in AJAX callback right after new element is added to DOM
+    // This should also be done in AJAX callback right after new elements are added to DOM
     $('#babylongrid').trigger('babylongrid:load');

+or replace content by triggerigng `babylongrid:reload` event on element.

+    // init grid
+    $('#babylongrid').babylongrid();

+    // add new load new content
+    // This should be done in AJAX callback
+    $('#babylongrid').append('<article>Hello, I'm new here</atricle>');

+    // trigger event to load new article to grid
+    // This should also be done in AJAX callback right after new elements are added to DOM
+    $('#babylongrid').trigger('babylongrid:reload');

 ## Other parameters